 - CPU Type: Multi-Core Intel Xeon, or i-Series processor or AMD equivalent with SSE2 technology

-- Graphic Card: DirectX 11 capable graphics card with Shader Model 5
+- Video Adapter: DirectX 11 capable graphics card with Shader Model 5

-Here is a complete guide for Ideal System Requirement for different Revit products by Autodesk.
+Here is a complete guide for Ideal system requirements for different Revit products by Autodesk.

 3. Not emphasizing on B-Information-M

 Information is one of the most valued aspects of BIM.
-It provides the end users with the critical information like cost estimation, the quantity of material, project scheduling, maintenance schedule etc. The information rendered in your model should be accurate and precise without any scope of misinterpretation.
+It provides the end-users with critical information like cost estimation, the quantity of material, project scheduling, maintenance schedule, etc. The information rendered in your model should be accurate and precise without any scope of misinterpretation.
 The plumbing fixture in a model should actually represent a plumbing fixture with all its physical and non-physical properties with quantity and maintenance plan.

-4. New software- old Skill sets- BIG NO
+4. New software- old Skill sets- a BIG NO

-Like everything around us, BIM technology and softwares are constantly evolving and revamping.
-One of the common mistakes in BIM is not “unlearn and learn” updated features and latest softwares.
-Your experience and expertise in older version might not guarantee the excellence in the latest version unless you train and adapt your skills accordingly.
+Like everything around us, BIM technology and software are constantly evolving and revamping.
+One of the common mistakes in BIM is not “unlearn and learn” updated features and latest software.
+Your experience and expertise in the older version might not guarantee excellence in the latest version unless you train and adapt your skills accordingly.

 A major key factor which even many of the experienced BIM modeler misses out on is the necessity of change in way of using the software.
 If you are using the latest version, the way you were using it for the last few years, you might be just wasting your money on new technology.
 You must upgrade your skills with the technology update.